OpenVPN/openvpn/README.ipv6.txt

   -  Should not use random for listening in IPv6 "by name", as eg ip6-localhost could return any ifindex, or "randomly" behave as if it were IPV6_V6ONLY (caught this in my unittesting)
+  -  win32: find out about mapped addresses, as I can't make it work with bound at ::1 and connect to 127.0.0.1
   -  Implement comparison for mapped addesses: server in dual stack listening IPv6 must permit incoming streams from allowed IPv4 peer, currently you need to pass eg:  --remote ffff::1.2.3.4